Veiam/Veiam/README.md

 - 💞️ I’m not looking to collaborate at this moment, it's already hard putting myself on my back
 - 📫 How to reach me ...
 LinkedIn! https://www.linkedin.com/in/dayyang/

-- Current Project
--- Auto Coupon Clipper for Chrome Extension (WIP)
+- 🔥 Current Project is ...
+Auto Coupon Clipper for Chrome Extension (WIP)

-- Current Goal
--- Completion of SAA-C02 and SAS Professional followed by AZ-900, DP-900, and AI-900
+- ⚡ Current Goals are ...
+Completion of SCP and SAA-C02 followed by AZ-900, DP-900, and AI-900

-- Possible Future Project
--- Gerrit Shortcut GUI Plugin?
+- ❄️ Possible Future Project might be ...
+Gerrit Shortcut GUI Plugin?

 <!---
 Veiam/Veiam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.